ghc-proposals/ghc-proposals/proposals/0000-fine-grained-unused-warnings.rst

   foo cond = when cond (putStrLn "foo")

-GHC will warn about the second import, but not about the second occurrence in the import list of ``when``.
+GHC will warn about the second import, but not about the second occurrence of ``when`` in the import list.

 Proposed Change Specification
 -----------------------------